 - Everything needed by the caption writer can be set up in advance; there is no need to promote the writer after login, and do last-minute setup.

 - As with webcasting platforms, no special caption encoder hardware or software is required

 - Since there is a delay in YouTube Live video feeds (15-30 seconds) we need to configure a similar delay for the caption writer's feed, otherwise the captions would appear much earlier than the spoken dialog (remember that the caption writer should be listening to the live audio of the event).
 This requires doing a test a few days before the event to determine the correct delay setting.

 - If you're sending the Zoom stream with captions to YouTube Live, there can be a lag in the caption feed in YouTube.
 Also, captions can only be turned on/off in Zoom.
 So, if you prefer not to have the captions show in the YouTube video, you can request to have the live captions delivered via StreamText only.

 One final option is to deliver open captions with your video stream.
 This requires some setup on your side as the video producer, but it means that all viewers can see captions without any extra effort on their part.
 Here's how that can be done:

-- StreamText provides a lightweight application that can be installed on the computer(s) that will be delivering the video (or sharing a screen).
+- StreamText provides a lightweight application, called StreamCast, that can be installed on the computer(s) that will be delivering the video (or sharing a screen).
 This application receives the caption feed in real-time, and can be positioned anywhere on the video frame.

 - As the video is delivered, the captions appear via the StreamText application.
 In this scenario all viewers will see the captions, thus they are considered open captions.

-The disadvantages of this approach are common to any use of open captions; captions can't be toggled on/off, and the fonts cannot be changed by individual users.
+The disadvantages of the options described in this section are common to any use of open captions; captions can't be toggled on/off, and the fonts cannot be changed by individual users.
 However, for platforms that have not implemented captioning options, this is the only option available.

 Which Method is Best?